 My meatless BBQ path started five years ago when I met my girlfriend, who happens to be a vegetarian.
 I quickly became obsessed with sharing my favorite BBQ dishes with her by adapting them into vegetarian versions.

-From smoked pulled oyster mushroom sandwiches to Thanksgiving’s smoked “turkey” pictured below, the results have been fantastic.
+From smoked pulled oyster mushroom sandwiches to Thanksgiving’s smoked “turkey”, the results have been fantastic.
 Vegetarians and meat eaters alike have given my meatless versions two BBQ-stained thumbs up.
 (Side note: it’s fun surprising skeptical carnivores that meatless can be delicious!)

 Secondly, the techniques you use BBQing meat are similar techniques you’ll use with vegetarian dishes, but meatless recipes often require adding an additional step to ensure palatable texture.